VzBoT3D/docs/docs/vz235_alu/electronics/Mellow Super8 V1.3.md

 Next up we're gonna put the fan ports on the voltage we would like to run them on.
 You can choose 5V/12V/24V.
 Each plug has a voltage selection pin grid to the right of it.

 ![Empty Voltage ports](../../assets/images/manual/vz235_printed/electronics/DSC06353.JPG)
-The bridges are to be inserte Left to right.
+{: .highlight }
+    Here's an example for all 3 Voltages you can pick.
 The Top row is 5V.
 Middle row is 12V and the Bottom row is 24V.

 ![Filled Voltage Ports](../../assets/images/manual/vz235_printed/electronics/DSC06357.JPG)